VKorpelshoek/GridTrackNet/README.md

 ```

 ### 2. Labelling Tool
-Outputs a *Labels.csv* file containing the pixel coordinates of the ball and visibility per frame.
+*LabellingTool.py* outputs a *Labels.csv* file containing the pixel coordinates of the ball and visibility per frame.

 You can only save the annotations when all frames have been annotated with either a coordinate of the ball, or with the 'invisible' state.
 If the *Save Results* button is pressed without every frame annotated, the frames for which there are missing labels are printed to the console.
 The program automatically terminates if the .csv file is successfully saved. **Important: if the program is terminated BEFORE saving, no labels are saved!**